 I’ve been to quite a few of these meetings myself.
-I would recommend you attend one because the experience is quite unique and may deeply resonate with you, even if you may feel weird about going.
+I would recommend you attend an Overeaters Anonymous meeting because the experience is quite unique and may deeply resonate with you, even if you may feel weird about going.

 I remember my first Overeaters Anonymous meeting when in my young 20’s and had recently joined a meditation community to do work trade.

 But the OA meeting was at the meditation center!
 This meant people who knew me would be attending!

 I felt really weird going, but thankfully everyone in the meeting was chill.
 Once I left the meeting and nobody spoke of it in public.

 I really suggest you try out a meeting, but I understand if you feel weird about going too.